 Franz believes the key to Magnolias’ success is consistency.
 She strives daily to stay true to the menu staples that so many people travel to Charleston to revisit, while constantly evolving the menu to reflect trends and seasonality.
 Franz looks up to chefs Donald Barickman and Donald Drake, who taught her the discipline necessary to be a leader in the industry and have pushed her every day to live up to her potential as a chef.
 She is also proud to have had many of the students who have worked for her at Magnolias become great chefs across the country.

-With a talent for cooking seafood, it is no coincidence that Franz has been in Charleston for over a decade.
-When not in the kitchen at Magnolias, Franz enjoys spending time on a fishing boat in the Charleston Harbor, sunning with friends on Folly Beach or playing with her dog at Beachwalker Park on Kiawah Island.
+With a talent for cooking seafood, it is no coincidence that Franz has made Charleston her home.
+When not in the kitchen at Magnolias, Franz enjoys spending time on a fishing boat in the Charleston Harbor, sunning with friends on Folly Beach and entertaining at her home on James Island

 Joining Magnolias as sous chef in 1991, Don Drake continues to be one of the forces keeping Magnolias at the top of the nation's list for exceptional Southern food.